Jamie Lucas: Club career

 After an unsuccessful loan back at Boreham Wood, Lucas joined fellow National League side Woking on loan until the end of the campaign.
 On 18 March 2017, Lucas made his Woking debut in their 2–1 away defeat against Gateshead, featuring for 58 minutes before being replaced Ben Morris.
 On 25 March 2017, Lucas scored his first goal for Woking in their 4–2 home defeat against Maidstone United.

 On the 28 April 2017, it was announced that Lucas would leave Bristol Rovers at the end of the 2016–17 campaign upon the expiry of his current contract.

 On 23 May 2017, Lucas joined National League South side Bath City on a one-year deal.
 On 5 August 2017, Lucas made his Bath debut during their 3–2 away defeat to newly promoted side Bognor Regis Town, replacing Marvin Morgan in the 63rd minute.
 Just under a month later, he scored his first goal for Bath during their 1–1 home draw with Welling United, netting their equaliser after Harry Phipps had given the visitors the lead.

 Following his release from Bath, Lucas joined National League North side Brackley Town.
 On 16 December 2017, Lucas made his Brackley debut during their FA Trophy tie against Braintree Town, featuring for 77 minutes in the 0–0 draw.

 On 15 June 2018, it was announced that Lucas would return to Weston-super-Mare on a one-year deal.

 Following a spell at Evesham United, whilst on loan from Halesowen Town, Lucas returned to The Robins on a permanent basis ahead of the 2020–21 campaign.

 On 22 June 2022, after struggling with injury during the 2021–22 campaign, Lucas agreed to join Worcester Raiders.
+He then joined Stourport Swifts in October later that year.

+Lucas signed for Droitwich Spa on 1 October 2023, becoming the clubs highest profile transfer to date.